How do you keep motivated after the first draft of a book? Read tips to stay focused for the longer haul of revision and the path to publication:

 - Talk to other writers.
 Support from others who understand what you are going through is invaluable.
 If you don’t know any writers, you can get plenty of support from going online.
 Now Novel’s groups are a great place to chat and swap critiques with other writers.

 - Keep appointments with yourself.
 Just as you may have sat down to your initial draft many times when you did not feel inspired, you must do the same with your subsequent drafts.
 You may be heartened to find that on review, a lack of motivation often does not affect the quality of your work.

 While revision is all about paying attention to detail, don’t get too mired in the middle.
 Think about the end point of your novel.
 Think about your ultimate goals.
 Imagine what the cover of your book might look like or what your readers and fans might say to you.

 Having readers becomes invaluable at the second draft stage and beyond.
 Be sure to choose readers who can offer thoughtful, constructive criticism.
-You need to learn how your book can be improved but not in a way that discourages you from continuing.
+Your novel is worth investing in, so consider editing services such as a manuscript evaluation.

 Motivation is something every writer struggles with, and your own lack of motivation says very little about the objective quality of your novel.
 By setting deadlines and smaller concrete goals, rewarding yourself, keeping your ultimate goals in mind and working with fellow writers, you can push yourself past those periods when you are unmotivated and revise your book until it is as good as it can be.

 How do you keep yourself motivated to go on to that second draft and beyond?